Esri/projection-engine-db-doc/README.md

 known coordinate systems, datums, ellipsoids, units, etc. This database is regularly updated and kept in sync with the EPSG database.

-This documentation is based on ArcGIS Desktop version 10.8.1 (ArcGIS Pro version 2.6).
+This documentation is based on ArcGIS Pro version 2.8.
-Entries taken from EPSG are from the 9.8.6 version of the EPSG database.
+Entries taken from EPSG are from the 10.14 version of the EPSG database.

 ### Contents